-The key feature to look for when is a USB port or microSD slot.
+A key feature to look for when choosing a voice recorder for writing a book is a USB port or microSD slot.
 If a digital recorder does not have one of these features, it’ll be very difficult for you to transfer your recorded audio files to your computer.
-Having said that, the recorders I’m going to recommend have a USB port that’ll enable you to easily transfer your dictations to your computer.

 With that out of the way, what are the 3 recorders that I recommend for writers.

-I could go on, but here’s a detailed review.
-The only major drawback of this recorder is the lack of a overwrite function – which makes it not ideal for dictation.
-If you plan to conduct interviews, get this recorder from Amazon.
+I could go on, but here’s a detailed review of the Sony UX570.
+The only major drawback of this recorder is the it lacks an overwrite function – which makes it not ideal for dictation.
+If you plan to primary conduct interviews for your book, get this recorder from Amazon.
 You won’t regret it.

 2. Sony ICD-PX240

 The Sony ICD-PX240 is a wonderful dictation voice recorder.
-Unlike the ux560, it has an Overwrite and Add function.
-That’s the function that you’ll use to “type over” your dictations.
+Unlike the UX570, it has Overwrite and Add functions.
+The overwrite function enables you to “type over” your dictations.
 The add function is useful for those instances when you realize that you missed something and you’d like to add it to the dictation without deleting what you’ve already recorded.

 With 4GB internal memory, that allows you to record 43 hours of super high quality (192kbps mp3) audio, you’ll have more than enough storage for your dictations.
 Runs on 2 AAA batteries, Alkaline or NH rechargeable batteries, but you cannot recharge the batteries using the recorder.